bruehldev/Prefux/README.txt

 database connectivity.

 The Prefuse library is licensed under the BSD license.
-All modifications and contributions to this fork are licensed under the BSD license.
+All modifications and contributions to this fork are licensed under the BSD license too.

-Currently the main goal is to implement force based graph layout visualization in JavaFX.
+The main goal of this fork is to implement force based graph layout visualization in JavaFX.
 If there is time, further functionality will follow.
-This library is not compatible to the prefuse library.
-The technologies Swing and JavaFx are so different, that it makes no sense to map the prefuse API one to one to JavaFX technology and there is no real UI visualization interface that is independent of the Swing libraries.
+This library is not compatible to the Prefuse library.
+The technologies Swing and JavaFx are so different, that it makes no sense to map the prefuse API one to one to JavaFX technology and there is no real UI visualization interface in Prefuse that is independent of the Swing libraries.
 But the main concepts should be the same (actions, renderers, layouts) so that it should be possible to convert code that is more or less Swing independent (e.g. graph layouts, data model) to this library.